Chiral numerical renormalization group: Introduction

 \section{Introduction}

-Two-dimensional topological materials exhibit the remarkable property of edge-modes in which electrons of a given species can propagate only in one direction \citep{hasanColloquiumTopologicalInsulators2010,qiTopologicalInsulatorsSuperconductors2011}.
-Thus, intra-channel backscattering is forbidden, resulting in channels which remain ballistic over large distances.
-Coupling such channels, or baths, to quantum impurities i.e., impurities with an internal degree of freedom (for example, a localized spin), taps onto the exotic world of Kondo physics \citep{kondoResistanceMinimumDilute1964,hewsonKondoProblemHeavy1993}, in which the bath electrons form a coherent many-body screening cloud around the impurity.
-When considering single-impurity physics, the uni-directionality of the channel(s) does not have significant consequences.
-This is illustrated in Fig.\,\ref{fig:Intro-Unfolding}: Generally one can choose a basis of the bi-directional channel modes such that the impurity is coupled to the end of the channel, and then ``unfold'' the channel by interpreting the outgoing (backscattered) modes of the bi-directional channel as the forward-scattered modes of a uni-directional channel.
+Two-dimensional topological materials exhibit the remarkable property of edge modes in which electrons of a given species can propagate only in one direction \citep{hasanColloquiumTopologicalInsulators2010,qiTopologicalInsulatorsSuperconductors2011}.
+Thus, intrachannel backscattering is forbidden, resulting in channels which remain ballistic over large distances.
+Coupling such channels, or baths, to quantum impurities, i.e., impurities with an internal degree of freedom (for example, a localized spin), taps onto the exotic world of Kondo physics \citep{kondoResistanceMinimumDilute1964,hewsonKondoProblemHeavy1993}, in which the bath electrons form a coherent manybody screening cloud around the impurity.
+When considering single-impurity physics, the unidirectionality of the channel(s) does not have significant consequences.
+This is illustrated in Fig.\,\ref{fig:Intro-Unfolding}: Generally one can choose a basis of the bidirectional channel modes such that the impurity is coupled to the end of the channel, and then ``unfold'' the channel by interpreting the outgoing (backscattered) modes of the bidirectional channel as the forward-scattered modes of a unidirectional channel.
 Indeed, a variety of methods for solving quantum impurity problems explicitly rely on this mapping \citep{andreiSolutionKondoProblem1983,tsvelickExactResultsTheory1983,affleckCurrentAlgebraApproach1990a,affleckKondoEffectConformal1991,gogolinBosonizationStronglyCorrelated2004}.
-However, clearly such a mapping cannot be generalized for multiple impurities, where the uni- or bi-directionality of the channel(s) becomes important.
-The interplay between impurities coupled to bi-directional channels typically gives rise to effective RKKY \citep{rudermanIndirectExchangeCoupling1954,kasuyaTheoryMetallicFerro1956,yosidaMagneticPropertiesCuMn1957} interactions, $K\vec{S}_{m}\!\cdot\vec{S}_{m^{\prime}}$, between impurity spins.
-This results in the transition of the Kondo-lattice from a Kondo-screened (heavy-fermion) phase to a magnetically ordered phase \citep{doniachKondoLatticeWeak1977}, and has been extensively studied by considering two-impurity models \citep{jayaprakashTwoImpurityKondoProblem1981,jonesStudyTwoMagnetic1987,jonesLowTemperaturePropertiesTwoImpurity1988,fyeQuantumMonteCarlo1989,fyeAnomalousFixedPoint1994,affleckConformalfieldtheoryApproachTwoimpurity1995,ganSolutionTwoimpurityKondo1995,silvaParticleHoleAsymmetryTwoImpurity1996,andreiQuantumPhaseTransition1999}.
-However, if the impurities are coupled to uni-directional channels, the picture is more complicated.
+However, clearly such a mapping cannot be generalized to multiple impurities, where the uni- or bidirectionality of the channel(s) becomes important.
+The interplay between impurities coupled to bidirectional channels typically gives rise to effective RKKY \citep{rudermanIndirectExchangeCoupling1954,kasuyaTheoryMetallicFerro1956,yosidaMagneticPropertiesCuMn1957} interactions, $K\vec{S}_{m}\!\cdot\vec{S}_{m^{\prime}}$, between impurity spins.
+This results in the transition of the Kondo lattice from a Kondo-screened (heavy-fermion) phase to a magnetically ordered phase \citep{doniachKondoLatticeWeak1977}, and has been extensively studied by considering two-impurity models \citep{jayaprakashTwoImpurityKondoProblem1981,jonesStudyTwoMagnetic1987,jonesLowTemperaturePropertiesTwoImpurity1988,fyeQuantumMonteCarlo1989,fyeAnomalousFixedPoint1994,affleckConformalfieldtheoryApproachTwoimpurity1995,ganSolutionTwoimpurityKondo1995,silvaParticleHoleAsymmetryTwoImpurity1996,andreiQuantumPhaseTransition1999}.
+However, if the impurities are coupled to unidirectional channels, the picture is more complicated.